COVID-19: FAQ Concerning Support Payments

 - the balance on a statement of account for your support file;

 - the number of your support file.

-Please have one of those documents on hand before we call you back.
+Please have one of these documents on hand before calling.
 Remember that your notices of assessment are available in My Account for individuals.
 To register for My Account or to log in, click My Account for Individuals.

 Yes.
 In accordance with the law, Revenu Québec will continue to process support judgments.

-The following benefits can be garnished for support payments:
+Employment insurance benefits can be garnished for support payments.

 - the Canada Recovery Sickness Benefit (CRSB);

 For more information, see the FAQ on the Ministère de la Justice website.